Fizzadar/Luapress/README.md

 **How-To:**

++ Download [an Luapress release](https://github.com/Fizzadar/Luapress/releases) or clone this development repo
 + Rename `config.example.lua` => `config.lua`
 + Set url to your live or staging location
 + Drop markdown (.md) files in posts/ and pages/